 Do point out your experience with computer software and technology.
 Administrative workers should be capable in most productivity software, such as Microsoft Word and Excel.
 They should also know scheduling software, such as Outlook or Google Calendar.
 Organizational tools or apps, such as Dropbox or Evernote, are also essentials in the administrative job seeker's arsenal of skills.

 Do include details about problem solving.
-An administrative resume should also give examples of high-level problem solving.
-Managing office supply orders and inventory is a way some administrative employees solve problems.
-Other workers in this field show problem solving by being a key contact in an office and answering questions from other employees.
+An administrative resume should provide examples of high-level problem solving.
+Managing office supply orders and inventory one way an administrative worker might solve problems.
+Other workers in this field demonstrate problem-solving skills by being a key contact in an office and answering questions from other employees.

 Do emphasize your interpersonal skills.
 Interpersonal skills are important to recruiters for jobs in this field.
 Candidates can emphasize their interpersonal strengths by detailing duties related to greeting office visitors, scheduling meetings with staff members and delivering outstanding customer service.

 Do give information about your organizational abilities.
-Administrative assistants, data clerks, receptionists and many other job titles from this field rely on organization to succeed.
-Your resume should have plenty of details about organization, such as creating a filing system, planning travel for employees, organizing events or overseeing an appointment calendar.
+Administrative assistants, data clerks, receptionists and many other job titles in this field rely on organization to succeed.
+Your resume should have plenty of details about your ability to organize, such as experience creating filing systems, making travel arrangements, organizing events or managing executive calendars.

 Don’t forget to customize the resume for the specific administrative position.
-Administrative jobs are available across all industries.
-It's important to make your resume specific to the industry and company, not just the job title.
-For example, working in real estate requires knowledge of specific administrative tasks in the field, such as scheduling showings, coordinating with agents and communicating with potential buyers and lenders.
+Administrative jobs are available across all industries so it's important to make your resume specific to the industry and company, not just to the job title.
+For example, working in real estate requires a specific skillset, including as scheduling showings, coordinating with agents and communicating with potential buyers and lenders.
+Admins in other fields will need to emphasize other skills.

 Don’t miss an opportunity to show off your attention to detail.
 Attention to detail in administrative jobs is a must.
 Don't mess up by making careless errors on your resume.
-Even if you have a work history that is full of success in an office setting, mistakes make it evident that your attention to detail is lacking.
+Even if you have an impressive work history, grammar and spelling errors make it evident that your attention to detail is lacking.

 Don’t sell yourself short on your accomplishments.
-Candidates for administrative jobs need to tout their accomplishments to stand out in this competitive field.
-Show off top productivity skills with your lightning-fast typing speed and ability to man a multi-line phone system.
+Candidates for administrative jobs should tout their accomplishments to stand out in this competitive field.
+Show off your productivity skills by noting your lightning-fast typing speed and ability to man a multi-line phone system.

-Don’t forget to show off the person behind the job title.
+Don’t forget the enthusiasm.
 Because personality and friendliness matter in this field, feel free to show a little bit of yourself in your resume.
-Your professional summary at the top of your resume should convey your ambition and upbeat dedication to supporting staff members in any industry.
+Your professional summary at the top of your resume should convey your ambition and dedication to supporting staff members.

 Blade 6